 We hear these terms introverted and extroverted everywhere, and I notice people use them about themselves and others in some very inaccurate ways.
 Even when they’ve read a ton about it!
+Let’s get some facts about introverts versus extroverts.

 - There’s nothing better about either type.